 Example: Cruise Manager page in Pages app.

-- The bootstrap directory is monitored and a new task sent to the Pulse when a change in the XML is detected.
+- The bootstrap directory is monitored and a new task sent to the Tasks app when a change in the XML is detected.

 - Observation only occurs if the bootstrap directory is set in the